* Coaster Enthusiasts of Canada *

 THE CIRCUS FIRE (2000)

 By Stewart O'Nan.
-This is a detailed history of the terrible 1944 fire
+This is a detailed story of the bad 1944

-in Hartford, Connecticut, at the Ringling Brothers\Barnum & Bailey
+fire in Hartford, Connecticut, at the Ringling Brothers\

-big top.
-This book is invaluable for the true student of circus
+Barnum & Bailey big top.
+This book is invaluable for the true

-reading.
-However, the story itself is very dramatic, the photographs
+the story itself is very dramatic, the photographs are well

 THE CIRCUS FIRE